lizz02/cit281-lab04/README.md

 ## Objectives

-### Initalize the folder as a node.js project and update server code to the proper MIME type.
+### Initialize the folder as a node.js project and update server code to the proper MIME type.
 Adjust routes to respond to query parameters from the client or a lack thereof.

 ```
 // Require the Fastify framework and instantiate it